 All Roy’s information has been helpful.
 Anything I've read from him has given me another piece of the freelance magazine writing puzzle.

-Travel is my focus for 2018 and although I know I'm overlapping slightly into travel now, I have a lot to learn.
-My goal for this year is to have a published piece in a travel-focused magazine by December 31st 2018.
+Travel is my focus for the future and although I know I'm overlapping slightly into travel now, I have a lot to learn.
+My goal for this year is to have a published piece in a travel-focused magazine by December 31st.

 But, the most important piece Roy has contributed to my personal writing puzzle has been self-confidence.